-The watch was first introduced this last March, and became available in the United States and most countries of the European Union in April, 2018.
-I wasn’t able to find any information as to the gadget’s sales numbers during the first couple weeks, but I have an impression that it deserves some attention from guys -and gals- whose definition of ‘active lifestyle’ goes beyond a regular bike trip to a local community center, and who are still not geeky enough to opt for something more complex featuring an Android or even iOS operating system.
+I wasn’t able to find any information as to the gadget’s sales numbers during the first couple of weeks.
+Yet, I have an impression that it deserves some attention from guys -and gals- whose definition of an ‘active lifestyle’ goes beyond a regular bike trip to a local community center.
+Those who are still not geeky enough to opt for something more complex featuring an Android or even iOS operating system will also like it.

-Offering an easily recognizable exterior that was immortalized by previous generations of the G-Shock family in general and older iteration of the Rangeman collection in particular, the device looks more versatile and durable than an Apple Watch, but not as unisex -and sort of dull- as a timekeeper made by Suunto or Garmin.
+Offering an easily recognizable exterior that was immortalized by previous generations of the G-Shock family in general and older iteration of the Rangeman collection in particular, the device looks more versatile and durable than an Apple Watch.
+Still, it is not as unisex -and sort of dull- as a timekeeper made by Suunto or Casio’s archrival Garmin.

 Case, Bezel & Strap

-The watch is offered in a very large composite body, but that’s something to be expected from a member of the mighty family: make it smaller than it is, and you are in the same playground with dozens of other makers of “fitness watches;” Make it any larger and you can use it only as an eccentric desk clock.
+The GPR-B1000 arrives in a large composite body/ That’s something to be expected from a member of the mighty family: make it smaller than it is, and you are in the same playground with dozens of other makers of “fitness watches;” Make it any larger and you can use it only as an eccentric desk clock.

 Measuring almost 58 millimeters in diameter -actually, it is more than 60 millimeters long if you include the integrated lugs- the new Rangeman adds insult to the proverbial injury by being more than 20 millimeters thick.
-The design looks impressive, especially when worn by a big man modelling for promotional photos, but for a normal person this ruggedized gadget may be difficult to use as a daily driver.
+The design looks impressive, especially when worn by a big man modeling for promotional photos.
+For a normal person, this ruggedized gadget may be difficult to use as a daily driver.

-On the other *ahem* hand, the heroic proportions of the G-Shock collection are what many customers normally associate a “smart active lifestyle watch” with, so this may not be a problem if you plan to use the toll for its primary purpose: hiking, trekking, and this sort of stuff.
+On the other *ahem* hand, the heroic proportions of the G-Shock collection are what many customers normally associate a “smart active lifestyle watch” with.
+So, the size may not be a problem if you plan to use the gadget for its primary purpose: hiking, trekking, and this sort of stuff.

-The Rangeman B1000 comes equipped with wireless charging technology (a nice feature if you have a designated charging pad in your Jeep Wrangler,) so the usual steel back has been replaced with a ceramic one featuring the usual stylized picture of a cat with a compass on one of its paw, and two added elements: a GPS satellite above and mountains in the rear hinting at the gadget’s radically enhanced list of features.
+The Rangeman B1000 comes equipped with wireless charging technology (a nice feature if you have a designated charging pad in your Jeep Wrangler.)
+The usual steel back has been replaced with a ceramic one.
+The new back features the usual stylized picture of a cat with a compass on one of its paws, and two added elements: a GPS satellite above and mountains in the rear hinting at the gadget’s radically enhanced list of features.

-Speaking of satellites, I must warn you that the GPR-B1000 is a one heck of a thirsty beast: use the GPS in a “High Rate” continuous signal reception mode and it will drain the battery in just 20 hours, and even at an intermittent reception rate, which is considered “Normal” for this watch, it will deplete the power in 33 hours.
-For a weekend hike, this doesn’t look like a problem, but if you plan to go on a longer journey, you’d have to take care about some external source of power (perhaps, getting an extra power bank with wireless charging would be a good idea, although your back wouldn’t like it much.)
+Speaking of satellites, I must warn you that the GPR-B1000 is one heck of a thirsty beast when it comes to navigation.
+Use the GPS in a “High Rate” continuous signal reception mode and it will drain the battery in just 20 hours, and even at an intermittent reception rate, which is considered “Normal” for this model, it will deplete the power in 33 hours.
+For a weekend hike, this doesn’t look like a problem.
+Yet, if you plan to go on a long journey, you’d have to take care of some external source of power (perhaps, getting an extra power bank with wireless charging would be a good idea, although your back wouldn’t like it much.)

-Thermometer’s measuring range doesn’t sound as impressive though with the lowest range limited at just
+The thermometer’s measuring range doesn’t sound as impressive though with the lowest range limited to just

-As far as accuracy is concerned, you shouldn’t experience any problem with timekeeping as long as there is a Bluetooth-capable smartphone that your watch is paired to (the “time calibration” feature is available both in auto and manual modes and will be particularly handy if you plan to cross multiple time zones during your trip.)
+As far as accuracy is concerned, you shouldn’t experience any problem with timekeeping as long as there is a Bluetooth-capable smartphone that the gadget is paired to (the “time calibration” feature is available both in auto and manual modes and will be particularly handy if you plan to cross multiple time zones during your trip.)

 Dial & Legibility

-Too bad that almost a third of the screen real estate is occupied by the photovoltaic panel, but that’s the inevitable tradeoff for the impressive combination of features that the watch offers in such a compact package.
+Too bad that almost a third of the screen real estate is occupied by the photovoltaic panel, but that’s the inevitable trade-off for the impressive combination of features that the Rangeman offers in such a compact package.

-Readability suffers a bit at particularly bright sunlight, but that’s a common problem for any watch equipped with an LCD screen that doesn’t feature “real” hour and minute hands.
-Casio attempted to mitigate the problem by using a high-contrast black and white (or, rather, black and transparent) color scheme without any shade of gray between them, as well as by covering the display with a front synthetic sapphire crystal that, as far as I understand, is treated with some sort of antiglare coating.
+Readability suffers a bit in particularly bright sunlight, but that’s a common problem for any device equipped with an LCD screen that doesn’t feature “real” hour and minute hands.
+Casio attempted to mitigate the problem by using a high-contrast black-and-white (or, rather, black and transparent) color scheme without any shade of gray between them.
+They also covered the display with a front synthetic sapphire crystal that, as far as I understand, is treated with some sort of anti-glare coating.

 Pricing & Availability

-According to the Japanese manufacturer, in the United States, the Rangeman GPRB1000 will bear a relatively heavy price tag of $800 USD (an Apple Watch “Series 3” GPS + Cellular with Nike sport band will cost you just $429,) but that’s partly compensated by the gadget being made in Japan instead of the usual Thailand, as well as the traditional bullet-proof reliability and unrivalled durability of the G-Shock family.
+In the United States, the Rangeman GPRB1000 will bear a relatively heavy price tag of $800 (an Apple Watch “Series 3” GPS + Cellular with Nike sport band will cost you just $429,) but that’s partly compensated by the gadget being made in Japan instead of usual Thailand, as well as the traditional bullet-proof reliability and unrivaled durability of the G-Shock family.

 Would I buy one?
-Probably no, but that’s mostly because my idea of a cardio workout is pedaling for an hour or so on a magnetic bike or walking for the same amount of time around the nearest park.
-However, if I was into hiking or trekking, this new GPR-B1000 would definitely make into my short list.
+Probably not, but that’s mostly because my idea of a cardio workout is pedaling for an hour or so on a magnetic bike or walking for the same amount of time around the nearest park.
+However, if I was into hiking or trekking, this new GPR-B1000 would definitely make it into my “Another Birthday Present” shortlist.

 Build Quality: 5/5